thunder-so/platform/README.md

 The open source platform-as-a-service for AWS.
 Alternative to AWS Amplify, Heroku, Render and Vercel.

-This is a monorepo which contains:
+This is a Turborepo monorepo which contains:
 - `apps/console` Nuxt project which is the UI
 - `services` is a collection of CDK stacks
   - Provider: Exposes a Lambda endpoint which is used to connect AWS Accounts to Thunder.